-NOTE: P2P (Peer-to-Peer) File Sharing applications are not allowed to be used on the HMS networks.
+Note – P2P (peer-to-peer) file sharing applications are not allowed to be used on the HMS networks.

-Can I connect to the HMS network from off campus?
+Can I connect to the HMS network from off-campus?
 Is there a VPN?

 If you use Windows, connect with either Firefox or Internet Explorer.
-If you use a Macintosh, connect with Safari and check to be sure that the menu item Safari > Block Pop-Up Windows is unchecked.
+If you use a Mac, connect with Safari and check to ensure that the menu item Safari > Block Pop-Up Windows is unchecked.

 Can I forward my email to a Gmail account?

 Yes, you can forward an email by creating a rule in Outlook to forward to another email account.

 Can I send mail from Gmail as my HMS email address?

 No. Harvard University requires Two-step verification which prevents configuring Gmail to work this way.